Hands-on warehouse work in e-commerce / 3PL: inbound, packing, sorting, returns, basic WMS routines.

 Open role landing pages (EN)

-Each vacancy page is designed to be “anti-template”: different story, different block order, different FAQ — while keeping a consistent UI.
-This helps avoid duplicated-category footprints.
+Each vacancy page is “anti-template”: different story, different block order, different FAQ — while keeping a consistent UI.
+This reduces duplicated-category footprints and keeps content intent-specific.

 Repeatable line tasks with quality checks: packaging, assembly, labeling, component handling and basic documentation.